joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/04/23/world/middleeast/karex-condom-price-increase-iran-war.html

 **He Was Exonerated in a Murder and Elected to Office.
 He May Never Serve.**\
 `Calvin Duncan, who became a lawyer and an advocate for incarcerated people, was recently elected criminal court clerk in New Orleans.
-Lawmakers are racing to abolish the job.`\
+Lawmakers are racing to eliminate the role.`\
 https://www.nytimes.com/2026/04/23/us/calvin-duncan-new-orleans-election.html

 **Una nueva era y el nuevo liderazgo en Irán**\